-Stocks hit records as New Hampshire votes, Powell testifies
+As New Hampshire votes S&P, Nasdaq hit fresh records

 |NASDAQ COMPOSITE INDEX

 Voters headed to the polls in New Hampshire where a University of New Hampshire tracking poll for CNN released Sunday showed Bernie Sanders was in the lead with 28 percent of the vote.
 Former South Bend, Indiana Mayor Pete Buttigieg and former Vice President Joe Biden rounded out the top three at 21 percent and 12 percent, respectively.
+In a surprise announcement, Biden announced he will not be in New Hampshire and instead will head straight to South Carolina.

-Meanwhile, Powell will appear before the House Financial Services Committee to give his semiannual testimony where he will say the economy is very strong and that the central bank will keep rates on hold for the foreseeable future.
-Powell will also say the Fed is monitoring the impact of the coronavirus outbreak.
+Meanwhile, Powell appeared before the House Financial Services Committee for his semiannual testimony where he signaled the central bank will keep rates on hold for the foreseeable future.
+He also noted that policymakers are monitoring the impact of the coronavirus outbreak.
+President Trump, again, criticized the Fed Head for keeping interest rates too high, as he delivered his assessment of the U.S. economy.

 The latest figures released Tuesday show the death toll from the coronavirus has risen to at least 1,016, surpassing the total from the 2002-2003 SARS outbreak, and more than 42,638 have been infected globally.

+Looking at stocks, Boeing was little changed after disclosing it received no new orders in January for the first time in 58 years as the 737 Max jet crisis rages on.

-Looking at stocks, Sprint and T-Mobile shares soared after a federal judge refused to block the $26 billion tie-up between the nation’s third- and fourth-largest wireless carriers.
+While Sprint and T-Mobile shares soared after a federal judge refused to block the $26 billion tie-up between the nation’s third- and fourth-largest wireless carriers.

 Elsewhere, Slack Technologies was lower after the company downplayed a report out Monday that said IBM had signed up all 350,600 of its employees for the workplace messaging system.